ADHD and ASD: A Personal Story of Discovery and Acceptance

 My final school years were spent at Leamington College for Boys, where I adopted a defiant stance, fuelled by a deep-seated resentment towards educational institutions.
 The woodwork teacher, also the scout master and not so affectionately nicknamed "Bummer," had a disturbing habit of punishing misbehaving boys by making them bend over in front of a workbench and clamping their ties in the vice, then hitting them with a 3-foot long spring steel panel saw.
 The fear and humiliation we endured under his watch were indescribable.
 One could only imagine, or not, the sadistic pleasure he got looking at the trembling bottoms of those young boys.
 Perhaps it's as well I was never on the receiving end of his punishments as I would never have submitted to them.

-Our chemistry teacher at Leamington College seemed like an austere character straight out of a Dickens novel with a twist of Edgar Allan Poe, except he wore a long white lab coat.
+Our chemistry teacher at Leamington College seemed like an austere character straight out of a Dickens novel with a twist of Edgar Allan Poe, except he wore a long grey lab coat.
 Towering and lean, with an elongated expressionless face, he had a pallid complexion and eyes that sat high in their deep, dark sockets.
 His walk was a distinctive looming stride like ‘Lurch’ from ‘The Addams Family’.
 His speech was ponderously slow and droning, especially noticeable every time he mentioned a 'copper calorimeter can'— three often repeated words that felt as endless as Tolstoy's War & Peace.
 His droning monotone and otherworldly look completely scattered my focus, making it impossible for me to stay tuned in.
 It’s as well that he stationed me and my partner in mischief at the back of the class, where we could carry on quietly without disturbing others.
 Perhaps it's no shock that I managed to score only 1% on my final O-Level exams in Chemistry.

 These experiences, marked by a continuous threat of punishment, left no room for fond memories from my school years.
 They shaped a view of educational environments as places of fear rather than growth, deeply affecting my perception of authority and trust.
 My neurodiverse traits, which went unrecognised and unsupported, contributed significantly to my difficulties in such a punitive atmosphere, highlighting the crucial need for understanding and accommodating neurodiversity in all educational settings.